curityio/kubernetes-training/3-curity-identity-server/README.md

 ```

 The database data survives replacement of pods, nodes or even the entire cluster.\
-For real deployments you can use many possible ways to enable high availability database storage for identity data.
+For real deployments you can use many possible ways to enable high availability database storage for identity data.\

-### Identity Data

 To familiarize yourself with the database schema, first get a shell to the database container with the following command:

 ```bash